Ironclad (film): Reception

-Manohla Dargis, writing from The New York Times criticized the film for its emphasis on violent action scenes above a cohesive plot, stating that " “Ironclad” alternately feels, plays and sounds like an abridged television mini-series and a feature-length video game," and that "the action is cluttered and the story overly compressed," but conceded that the film was enthusiastic in its pursuit of violence to entertain.
+Manohla Dargis, writing from The New York Times criticized the film for its emphasis on violent action scenes above a cohesive plot, stating that “Ironclad” alternately feels, plays and sounds like an abridged television mini-series and a feature-length video game," and that "the action is cluttered and the story overly compressed," but conceded that the film was enthusiastic in its pursuit of violence to entertain.Writing for The Guardian, Alex von Tunzelmann was critical of the film's historical inaccuracies.
+"The film makes a big deal out of the supposedly deathly rivalry between John and the Templars.
+There wasn't one."

 Sequel

 A sequel called, Ironclad: Battle for Blood, was announced as in development shortly after the film's release.
 It is directed by Jonathan English and set five years after the end of the first film.
 In late 2013 a trailer was released, and the film was released in March 2014.
 The sequel went on to receive negative reviews, with a Rotten Tomatoes score of 17% and many critics condemning the film for intensifying the faults from its predecessor.
 Leslie Felperin from The Hollywood Reporter criticized the film for its decreased budget, less famous ensemble, and "sloppier" retelling of medieval history, but complimented the film on its musical score, stating that "Andreas Weidinger's orchestral score, featuring choral elements and plenty of brass, represents a redeeming feature."